GateNLP/gate-teamware/docs/developerguide/README.md

   ```

 To bring the stack down, run `docker-compose down`, using the `-v` flag to destroy the database volume (be careful with this).

+### Configuration using environment variables (.env file)<a id="env-config"></a>

+To allow the app to be easily configured between instances especially inside containers, many of the app's configuration can be done through environment variables.

+Run `./generate-docker-env.sh` to generate a `.env` file with all configurable environment parameters.

+To set values for your own deployment, add values to the variables in `.env`, most existing values will be kept after running `generate-docker-env.sh`, see comments in `.env` for specific details.
+Anything that is left blank will be filled with a default value.
+Passwords and keys are filled with auto-generated random values.

+Existing `.env` files are copied into a new file named `saved-env.<DATE-TIME>` by `generate-docker-env.sh`.

 ### Backups